craftingcity/RollHighOrDie/Character Rules/Ability Scores.md

 # Dexterity
 Dexterity is a representation of a character's physical agility and coordination.

-Dexterity is used when determining a character's Reflex, and during Initiative Checks and some
+Dexterity is used when determining a character's Reflex, and during Initiative Checks and some Attack Rolls and Physical Skills.

 # Constitution
 Constitution is a representation of a character's physical endurance and internal function.

+Constitution is used when determining a character's Fortitude or Vitality, and during some Physical Skills.

 # Intelligence
 Intelligence is a representation of a character's mental logical functions, such as memory and reasoning.

+Intelligence is used when determining a character's Reflex and during some Personal Skills.

 # Wisdom
 Wisdom is a representation of a character's mental survival functions, such as detecting danger or falsehoods.